-Type of Policy: Administrative Effective Date: Mar 2013 Last Revised: Mar 2013

-Contact Title: Director of Sponsored Programs Contact Email: Duane.Hutchison@osp.gatech.edu
+Type of Policy: Administrative Effective Date: Mar 2013 Last Revised: Mar 2013 Policy Owner: Sponsored Programs, Office of Contact Name: Trudy Riley Contact Title: Executive Director of Sponsored Programs Contact Email: Trudy.Riley@osp.gatech.edu Policy Statement:

 Non-employees are not generally eligible to serve as a PD/PI on sponsored projects.
-Requests for exceptions for a non-employee to serve as PD/PI on a specific project for a limited time may be directed to the Executive Vice President for Research.
+Requests for exceptions for a nonemployee to serve as PD/PI on a specific project for a limited time may be directed to the Executive Vice President for Research.
 A without-compensation appointment such as a Visiting Scholar Agreement and associated agreements regarding intellectual property, liability insurance, and compliance with institute policies and procedure and related matters will be required.
 This exception is generally appropriate for newly hired faculty in transition from another institution and enables research to continue with minimal interruption.